 $HOME/.local/bin comes after

-flymake-cursor.el from http://www.emacswiki.org/emacs/download/flymake-cursor.el into your
+flymake-cursor.el from https://www.emacswiki.org/emacs/download/flymake-cursor.el

 cd $HOME/elisp/ wget http://www.emacswiki.org/emacs/download/flymake-cursor.el